rameshKrSah/rameshKrSah.website.old/_posts/2019-01-11-Introduction to Decision Trees.md

 $$Gain = E1 - E2 = 0.9403 - 0.7885 = 0.1515$$

-We can interpret this as: By doing the split with the attribute "City_Size", we are able to reduce the uncertainty in the sub-tree prediction outcome by 0.1518, measured in bits.
+We can interpret this as: By doing the split with the attribute City_Size, we are able to reduce the uncertainty in the sub-tree prediction outcome by 0.1518, measured in bits.
 At each node of the classification tree, this calculation is performed for every feature, and the feature with the largest gain is chosen for the split in the greedy manner.
 This process is applied recursively from the root-node down, and stops when a leaf node contains instances all having the same class or some other stopping criteria is met.

 ## Advantages of decision trees
 - Simple to understand and to interpret.
 Trees can be visualized.